angelakberry/beauty_wizard/README.md

 ### Database Architecture and Workflow

-BeautyWiz separates database schema definition, data loading, and analysis to improve clarity, reproducibility, and safety.
+BeautyWizard separates database schema definition, data loading, and analysis to improve clarity, reproducibility, and safety.

+A relational schema was designed to model products, ingredients, and their many-to-many relationships.
+Separate tables for hazard and regulatory data allow external signals to be linked without duplicating product records.

-The relational schema is defined in a standalone script (`create_beautywiz_db.py`) rather than embedded in a notebook.
+The schema is defined in a standalone script (`create_beautywiz_db.py`) rather than embedded in a notebook.
 This ensures schema creation is intentional and repeatable, and avoids accidental re-execution during exploratory analysis.
 It also reflects real-world data workflows, where database structure is managed independently from analytics code.

+An Entity-Relationship Diagram (ERD) was created to guide schema design and is included in the repository.

 Data ingestion is handled by a dedicated ETL (extract, transform, load (data)) script, while Jupyter notebooks focus on querying the database, performing analysis, and producing visualizations.
 This separation keeps notebooks readable and supports scalable, well-organized analytical development.